wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 This gives us 2 pieces of information, firstly that it failed and secondly, that it failed because the API was passed
 an empty string.
-This has shown us that our assumptions about what data can be handled by out API were false.
+This has shown us that our assumptions about what data can be handled by our API were false.
 Now we
 can add a new test case to cover the empty string example and refine our original test to ignore the value.
 It turns
 out that django rest framework will strip input of white space on cleaning the data so we will modify our tests to
 account for all 'empty' strings.
 To do this we will introduce `filter` and `assume`. `filter` as you may expect, only